dCache/dcache/docs/TheBook/src/main/markdown/cookbook-ha-with-replicable-services.md

 ### `transfermanager`

 Transfermanager is fully replicable.
-Several instances must share the same database as requests will be load balanced over all instances.
 The configuration should be synchronized such that all instances are configured the same way.

 ### `pnfsmanager`